Home Building: How To Prepare For The Semi-Custom Process

 Finally, the closing will take place on your new home.

 The entire construction process will take 6 months or more depending on the size of the home.
-Explore the details of the home building timeline here.
+Explore the details of the home building timeline.

 From the first meeting to the final walkthrough, Reinbrecht’s associates are ready to help every step of the way.
-If you’re interested in learning more about Reinbrecht’s semi-custom homes, check out our in-depth home guide here.
+If you’re interested in learning more about all features that come standard with Reinbrecht’s semi-custom homes, download our standards guide.